 The Sister Thea Bowman Black Catholic Education Foundation Scholarships are available to high school students who are transitioning to college.
 A Thea Bowman Scholar must maintain full time enrollment at an accredited Catholic college or university beginning in the fall of the year.
 Applicants must meet all eligibility requirements to qualify.
 Scholarship awards will be applied toward tuition, on campus room and board, and books.
 Scholarship awards will be made payable to the attending institution.
 Individuals applying for the scholarship must fully complete the online application below as well as email the remaining documents*** to the address below only after January 1 of each year.
 Remaining documents*** must be emailed no later than March 26th of each year.
 Award letters will be e-mailed and forwarded to the recipients by May 1 of each year.
 Acceptance letters and signed agreements must be returned to the Foundation by July 1 of each year.
 Only completed applications will be considered for the award.

 Scholar Selection Criteria and Process:

 The selection of Thea Bowman Scholars will be done through an ad hoc committee of the Thea Bowman Foundation.
 Generally it is expected that a Thea Bowman Scholar:

 - Is a high school student transitioning to college or a current freshmen or sophomore at one of our partner colleges or universities.

-- Is accepted to attend an accredited Catholic college or university.
+- Has been accepted to attend one of our accredited Catholic college or university partners listed on the application.
 The applicant must gain acceptance to the college or university based on his or her own merit.
 The Foundation will not be responsible for assisting or influencing the admission process.

 - Possess a minimum High School GPA of at least a 3.0